puzzle/pcts/README.md

 ### Git Hooks

-There are some hooks, which are strongly encourage to use.
+There are some hooks, which are strongly encouraged to use.
 Simply execute the following command:

 ```shell
 git config --local core.hooksPath .githooks/